 Clifton Beach Visitor Information

-Clifton Beach is a quiet, un-spoilt local's beach lined by swaying Palms with a number of both self contained and serviced low rise holiday apartments on the beachfront esplanade.
+Clifton Beach is a quiet, un-spoilt local's beach lined by swaying Palms with a number of accommodation options - both self contained holiday apartments and holiday houses on the beachfront esplanade.
 Clifton Beach has a swimming net and a great children's playground with barbeque facilities right on the beach for all to enjoy under the shade of big raintrees and plenty of parking space.

 At Clifton Beach you could walk for miles in either direction taking in the surrounding natural beauty the rainforest clad mountains offer passing by other beachfront suburbs along the way and peering into the multi millionaire's beach houses as you go by.